Living in the Property

 Managing your Bills

-Establishing who is liable for bills can be complex so if you have a dispute with your energy supplier or your housemate seek advice from the Student Advice and Support Service
+If there is a dispute about bills with your supplier or your housemates, seek advice from the Student Advice and Support Service.

 Bins and Recycling

-Find out the right day on the Charnwood Borough Council website.
+Check out bin collection days on the Charnwood Borough Council website.

 For information on London, please check your local council website.